Michael Rauch's Homepage

 My Research Interests

 I am an observational astronomer, interested in various problems in astrophysics and cosmology.
-Most of my current work is done with the 10m Keck and Carnegie's two Magellan 6.5m telescopes.
+Most of my current work is done with Carnegie's two Magellan 6.5m telescopes in Chile.
 The main observational technique I have been using is the study of the spectra of distant quasars (or Quasi-Stellar Objects, QSOs).
-My colleagues and I are using these bright ancient objects as background light sources to illuminate matter intervening at cosmological distances between the QSO and us.
-The whole setup up works very much like a gigantic slide projector of cosmic dimensions: gas clouds in galaxies or in the intergalactic medium (IGM) absorb light in a characteristic pattern from the beam of the background QSO, just as slides absorb certain colors from the white light of a projection bulb.
+One can use these bright ancient objects as background light sources to illuminate matter intervening at cosmological distances between the QSO and us.
+Gas clouds in galaxies or in the intergalactic medium (IGM) absorb light in a characteristic pattern from the beam of the background QSO, just as slides absorb certain colors from the white light of a projection bulb.
 The particular absorption pattern tells the astronomers how far the gas cloud is away from us, how much gas there is, and how fast it is moving internally.
 We can also measure its temperature and see whether it has already been enriched with chemical elements by stars.